Lavikarawat/MyGallery/README.md

 This gallery features royalty-safe, classical artworks such as:

 - *Mona Lisa* by Leonardo da Vinci
+- *Shakuntala by Raja Ravi Varma
 - *The Last Supper* by Leonardo da Vinci
+- *Ajanta Cave Mural
 - *The Birth of Venus* by Sandro Botticelli
 - *Girl with a Pearl Earring* by Johannes Vermeer
 - *Las Meninas* by Diego Velázquez